Leviathan121005/High-School-Programming-Portfolio/README.md

 Mechanics:
 - The 3 armor symbols on the top right represent the lives.
 The player will be teleported back to a respawn point if all 3 armor is lost.
-- Battery icon on the top left represents jetpack availability.
+- The battery icon on the top left represents jetpack availability.
 Jetpack will not activate when the battery is depleted.
 The battery recharges when not in use.